prembala1710/Testing-Action/README.md

 # CliqInformerProject
-This Project is to Deploy Github Workflows
+This Project is to Deploy Github Workflows.